smaclell/smaclell.github.io/_drafts/fixing-problems-better-together.md

 a perspective and knowledge the other lacks.
 Where Stephen has data, I can creatively change our product.

-TODO: Thoughts
-We are working together.
-Both of us contributed to the solution.
-Metrics together.
-Solution right away.
-Connecting the right people.

 Finding Something Interesting
 ===============================================================================

 Together we were looking at logs for web requests.
 We want to better understand the system and find areas for improvement.
-There are may different ways to look at the data and we decided to use TODO:X. We quickly found an outlier which was much more active than we expected.
+There are may different ways to look at the data and we decided to review aggregates of our normalized requests.
+I say normalized requests because we removed any identifiers from the urls so we have fewer unique requests.
+We then determine the total number of requests each url received and the number of unique users who viewed each url.

+We quickly found an outlier which was much more active than we expected.
+This one request had lots of total requests and unique requests by users.
+The ratio between the two also showed us users often performed the request and many users would perform the request.

+We then dug a little deeper to understand exactly how this request occurred.
-This one request is used on many pages and would TODO:Y to get updated values.
-For any given user session this would be a very popular page.
+The sample request is used on many pages and would poll the servers to get updated values.
+For any given user session this this request could be issued many times resulting in it being a very popular page.

 Taking Action
 ===============================================================================

 Armed with the new data from Stephen we knew we needed to improve this request.
+The number of times it was called was too high.

 The request is only valuable to users viewing the page.
+We realized if the user left the page or switched tabs we can stop polling the server for updates.
+Continuing to check for updates is unnecessary if the user will never see them.
+Once the user comes back to the page we can then run the request immediately to update their UI.

+Enter the [Page Visibility API][pv].
+Almost all browsers now support a native API which allows us to do exactly what we wanted.
+We can stop polling based on the ``visibilitychange`` event and start again when the user returns.

-If they navigate away or switch tabs we can stop making the request.
-Enter TODO:Z API.
-Within an afternoon I was able to make an update which should dramatically reduce the number of requests.
+Within an afternoon I was able to make an update using the Page Visibility API which would stop polling when the user could not see the page.

+I had also considered allowing the browser to cache the result of the request.
+Another option was to poll less frequently.
+We decided against both options for now to preserve the existing user experience.
+With the current change users should not even notice the difference in behaviour.

 Watching the Change
 ===============================================================================